Melfelf/Melfelf.github.io/content/ai-blubber/SiteImprovementJourney.md

 - Add more visual elements (images, diagrams) to technical posts
 - Improve typography and readability
 - Create visual style guide for consistency

+**Analytics and Engagement**

+- Add analytics to understand reader behavior and popular topics
+- Monitor search queries to identify content gaps
+- Track engagement metrics to evaluate impact
+- Use data to inform future content decisions

 ### The Vision